-Watzlawicks's communication model [11] serves as the base for deriving the social intelligence layer.
+Watzlawicks's communication model Watzlawick, Beavin, & Jackson (1974) serves as the base for deriving the social intelligence layer.
 Social intelligence consists of three interconnected layers, namely the content layer of communication messages, the meta-layer of communication messages, and the structural information layer derived from social interaction which represents the state of the communication process in a community.

-Social network analysis [12] and for directed social interactions a Hermitian eigensystem-analysis [13] serve as methods for analyzing the the interaction structure of social networks.
+Social network analysis Wasserman & Faust (1999) and for directed social interactions a Hermitian eigensystem-analysis (Hoser & Geyer-Schulz, 2005) serve as methods for analyzing the interaction structure of social networks.
 For the semantic interpretation, social concepts from general sociology are used to interpret and assign meaning to the results of such an analysis.
-Modal extensions to the knowledge representation layer should be considered (see e.g. [14] and [15] For example, when doing an eigensystem-analysis of the link structure of the WWW, hubs and authorities are identified as concepts: hubs mean in that context web-sites that link to many relevant web-sites with the function to act as a multiplier, whereas authorities are the relevant web-sites with the important content.
+Modal extensions to the knowledge representation layer should be considered (see, e.g., Blackburn, 2002 and Fitting & Mendelsohn, 1999) For example, when doing an eigensystem-analysis of the link structure of the WWW, hubs and authorities are identified as concepts: hubs mean in that context web-sites that link to many relevant web-sites with the function to act as a multiplier, whereas authorities are the relevant web-sites with the important content.
 However, when analyzing the link structure in a social network site, the social concept changes, depending on the culture of the network, the relevant social concept may be that of friends, colleagues, or acquaintances.
-Furthermore, for the qualification of such interactions, the social position, role, rank of a person in his community is of high importance e.g. for marketing purposes.
+Furthermore, for the qualification of such interactions, the social position, role, rank of a person in his community is of high importance, e.g., for marketing purposes.
 Visualized social structures may also serve as innovative interfaces to Internet communication services which ease the process of communicating with members of this social group.

-Analysis at the meta-communication layer needs a strong link to mediaintelligence: For example, digital audio streams coming to a emergency callcenter may be analyzed for emotions.
+Analysis at the meta-communication layer needs a strong link to mediaintelligence: For example, digital audio streams coming to a emergency call-center may be analyzed for emotions.
 Recognizing emotions may help in evaluating the urgency of the situation.
 In an other setting, pictures about holiday resorts may be classified according to their emotional appeal.
-The exact wording of messages contains hints on the social background of the sender, so does the pronounciation of speech.
+The exact wording of messages contains hints on the social background of the sender, so does the pronunciation of speech.